Yash-Sharma2/Weather-Application/README.md

 # Weather-Application
-A responsive weather application using HTML, CSS, and ReactJS, providing real-time weather updates and forecasts.
+A responsive weather application using HTML, CSS, and ReactJS, providing real-time weather deatails like temprature, wind speed, humidity, etc.